jhe0323/Bookkeeping/README.md

 urban                                   → U
 ```

-The mapping is configurable and should be kept consistent with the PFT map and carbon-density parameterization.
+The mapping is configurable and should remain consistent with the PFT map and carbon-density parameterization.

 ---